mtodisco10/data-golf/README.md

 ## Data Processing <a class="anchor" id="DP"></a>
 - The two csv's are read into the notebook `Feature Eng & Training.ipynb` for inspection, analysis, and feature engineering
-- Only 78% of rounds have full detailed strokes gained values populated, however total strokes gained `sg_total` is fully populated, which is our target variable.
+- Only 72% of events have full detailed strokes gained values populated, however total strokes gained `sg_total` is fully populated, which is our target variable.
 - The historical data is presented on the round by round level, so it was necessary to `groupby` event fields and aggregate numeric fields for each round either by it's average or sum.

 ### Feature Engineering <a class="anchor" id="FE"></a>